ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

 * `lab06.py`, a file containing some function definitions
 * `lab06_tests.py`, a file containing some test cases

-There is starter code for each of these at the following link:
+There is starter code for each of these (.py files) at the following link:

 * <https://github.com/ucsb-cs8-m17/lab06_starter_code>